Profile image

 2.2.3 Excluding elements

-In the third test case, the configuration for excluding such element from the interface is presented, so the analyzer will check everything else.
+In the third test case, the configuration for excluding such elements from the interface is presented, so the analyzer will check everything else.
+2.2.4 Choosing Impact Level

 it('Should ONLY include rules with serious and critical impacts', () => {